ocaml/ocaml.org/data/tutorials/getting-started/gs_01_a_tour_of_ocaml.md

 In many programming languages, values can be automatically converted from one type into another.
 This includes *implicit type conversion* and *promotion*.
 For example, in such a language, if you write `1 + 2.5`, the first argument, which is an integer, is promoted to a floating point number, making the result a floating point number, too.

-> (CR: I changed some things in the following paragraph, so please ensure it's still accurate!)

-OCaml never implicitly converts values from one type to another, so it is not possible to perform the addition of a float and integer.
-If neither uses any of the two addition operators, both generate an error.
+OCaml never implicitly converts values from one type to another.
+It is not possible to perform the addition of a float and integer.
+Both examples below throw an error:
 ```ocaml
 # 1 + 2.5;;
 Error: This expression has type float but an expression was expected of type